 Traditional database queries require developers to write complex JOIN statements or make multiple API calls to gather related data.
-Deep Populate eliminates this complexity by automatically creating a network of relationships across multiple database systems, returning comprehensive nested data structures in one request.
+Deep Populate eliminates this complexity by automatically creating a network of relationships across multiple database systems, returning comprehensive nested data structures in one api request only.

 Before Deep Populate: